 Participation in USDA nutrition programs is encouraged as the School conducts nutrition education activities and promotions that involve students, parents, and the community.
-The School nutrition team responsible for these activities will be composed of child nutrition services staff, student services staff, school nurses, health teachers, and physical education coaches.
+The School Nutrition Committee described in Policy 8210 will be responsible for these activities.

 School Community

 For a truly comprehensive approach to the School-based nutrition programs and services, it is crucial that all members of the School community help to create an environment that supports healthy eating practices.
 Administrators, teachers, School food service and other personnel; parents; and students need to be involved in this effort.
 Decisions made in all School programming need to reflect and encourage positive nutrition messages and healthy food choices.
 This includes coordination of nutrition education with the cafeteria and the promotion of healthy food choices in the cafeteria and all School events, such as fundraisers.